tony3dmc/adventofcode2025/README.md

 # Advent of Code 2025

 This repo contains my solutions for the Advent of Code 2025 challenge.
 This year, I'm using Javascript for my solutions.
+I'm not using any AI-assistance for puzzle solutions or test writing, but I did get some help to ensure my `runner.js` was robust - just for convenience.

 ## Project Structure